shubhadapaithankar/go-with-tests/README.md

 `git push origin go-basics `

 ### Merge Branch into Main
-Once your feature branch is up to date and conflicts are resolved, you can merge it into the main branch.
+Once feature branch is up to date and conflicts are resolved, we can merge it into the main branch.

 1. Switch to the main branch: `git checkout main`
 2. Ensure the main branch is up to date with the remote repository: